-And though this is a small, friendly dog, early socialization and obedience training is highly important.
+Though this is a small, friendly dog, early socialization and obedience training of Havanese puppies is highly important.

-He could have a tendency to become skittish if not properly socialized in puppyhood, with owners introducing him to a number of new places and people.
+He could have a tendency to become skittish if not properly socialized in puppyhood.
+It is best to introduce him to a number of new places and people starting early.

 Luckily, with proper socialization and training, these dogs can be very adaptable and easy going.